mozilla/nunjucks/docs/templating.md

 ## Keyword Arguments

 jinja2 uses Python's keyword arguments support to allow keyword arguments in functions, filters, and macros.
-Nunjucks supports keyword arguments as well by introduction a new calling convention.
+Nunjucks supports keyword arguments as well by introducing a new calling convention.

 Keyword arguments look like this: